rvddesign/rvdtest/pbplayer.md

 It's not required to be called 'pbplayer' as long as it matches with the **renderTo** decleration.

 ### Stream
-If the file that is played is not a stream, the line stream:true can be left out or set to false.
+If the file that is played is not a stream, the line **stream:true** can be left out or set to *false*.

 ### Default options
 There's a few default options which can be set for all pbPlayer instances.
-We strongly recommend to use this to save redundancy in your coding.

 ```javascript
 <script type="text/javascript">